Moi-29/Moi-29/README.md

 ## 📁 Featured Projects

-Here are a few projects that show what I’m working on (you can replace these later):
+Here are a few projects that show what I’m working on:

 - 🚀 **Job-Intern Website** — User friendly job and internship website
 - 🛒 **Mini E-Commerce UI** — Product listing, filtering and modern UI